When is the best time to visit Maine?

 If you visit in late June, July, or August, it might be a peak time at many hotels and resorts, and you may need to book well ahead.
 For those who are mobile and can explore, this might be a great time of year to pack a tent, hook up your travel trailer, or throw on a rooftop camper in order to know you have a place to sleep, if you are flying by the seat of your pants.

 If you are thinking about going into the Maine woods and spend a little time outside, keep in mind that black flies (they bite) are around between Mid-May and Mid-June.
 These flies can be quite a pest.
 Bring some bug spray if you want to get outside.
 Picaridin-based repellents are often the preferred method of keeping the flies away from you.
+Also, keep in mind that this is the season bears are most active.
+Maine only has black bears, which are generally pretty harmless, but can be a little sketchy if you surprise or threaten their cubs.
+Some good bear spray is not a bad idea if you are going way out in the woods.

 And while lobster is a year-round delicacy in Maine, many suggest that the lobster is best in the late summer, when there is a “new shell” on the lobsters.
 This allows more salt water to marinate the